The Day the Voices Stopped: Reception

 The Day the Voices Stopped was reviewed in a number of publications.
 In the Psychiatric Rehabilitation Journal, Phyllis Solomon stated the book offered an insider's perspective on schizophrenia, contrasting it with The Outsider by Nathaniel Lachenmeyer.
 Solomon notes overlaps between the life stories in the books, with both main figures "abandoned by their families, out of ignorance and an inability to cope, with no intended malice; numerous rehospitalizations, periods of homelessness, frequent police encounters, and self-medicating with alcohol".
 She called Steele's recovery story inspirational.
 In the journal Beyond Behavior, former Kansas state legislator Tom Thompson called the author's insights as a consumer into psychiatric hospitals very compelling.

 Publishers Weekly stated many readers will feel drained by the time he becomes a spokesman for the mentally ill.
 Similarly, in Psychiatric Services, Jeffrey L. Geller noted that Steele's life was a recurrent cycle with no positive advancement until the end of his life.
 Kirkus Reviews wrote when the risperidone took his voices away was a "remarkably powerful moment in the story, written with a combination of awe, appreciation, and grace--the perfect antidote to the grim, urgent tone of the earlier pages".
-Geller, however, questions the emphasis on medication, nothing the quality of psychotherapy and psychosocial rehabilitation in Steele's life prior to the medication taking effect as a factor for his late recovery.
+Geller, however, questions the emphasis on medication, noting the quality of psychotherapy and psychosocial rehabilitation in Steele's life prior to the medication taking effect as a factor for his late recovery.
 Writing for Booklist, William Beatty stated "[h]is account of the day the voices stopped will surely remain with everyone who reads it, and the whole book should inform and affect other victims of severe mental illness and their families".

 In the Journal of Undergraduate Neuroscience Education, Palissery et al. (2018) list The Day the Voices Stopped as one of six autobiographies to engage students of neuroscience, psychology, and general education for a neurobiology of disease course.
 The authors called the book "the one [...] that we feel best accomplishes our goals in teaching with memoirs and realistic fiction: helping students see a human side to unfamiliar or misunderstood diseases and motivating them to learn more about the biology of the disorders we teach".
 The book was also reviewed in the Journal of the American Academy of Child and Adolescent Psychiatry by Theodore A. Petti.